 The auto door lock feature default condition is enabled.
 When enabled, the door locks will lock automatically when the vehicle's speed exceeds 15 mph (24 km/h).
-The auto door lock feature can be enabled or disabled by your authorized dealer or through the Uconnect® Settings in your radio.
+The auto door lock feature can be enabled or disabled by your authorized dealer.
+The auto door lock feature is enabled/disabled in the Uconnect Settings.